 5) Make sure the ATM you use isn't compromised.

 Card "skimmers" glued onto ATMs are getting smaller and more sophisticated.
 See if the card-slot housing on the ATM wiggles when you tug it, or whether it looks different from the slots on other ATMs in the same bank vestibule.
+If so, try another ATM machine or, even better, another ATM location.

 6) Stay off the shopping-mall Wi-Fi network.